landonma/Data-Management-Templates-Project/index.md

 [Documentation File Example](Documentation_Template/Documentation_Template_example.md)

 ## Detailed Instructions
 We have provided detailed instructions on how to download, edit and upload our templates.
-Those intructions cane be found here: [Step by step Instructions] (github_instructions.md).
+Those intructions cane be found here: [Step by step Instructions](github_instructions.md).